arrudeboy/backend-challenge/README.md

 # backend-challenge

-> This challenge involves the creation of a simple 'microservices' architecture as described in the following diagram:
+> This challenge is about 'microservices' architecture and the following diagram describes the interaction between the underlying components:

 ![img](https://i.imgur.com/egbhzYG.png)